Baz Dreisinger: Incarceration Nations Network

-For its leadership development work, INN launched the Global Freedom Fellowship, which annually brings formerly incarcerated leaders from around the world to South Africa, to engage in transnational movement building; these leaders then become part of a global community of leaders with lived experience that will be launched as a consulting agency in 2026: GFF Consulting, the world's first consulting agency made of 36 formerly incarcerated leaders from 21 countries.
+For its leadership development work, INN launched the Global Freedom Fellowship, which annually brings formerly incarcerated leaders from around the world to South Africa, to engage in transnational movement building; these leaders then become part of a global community of leaders with lived experience that was launched as a consulting agency in 2026: GF Consulting, the world's first consulting agency made of 36 formerly incarcerated leaders from 21 countries.
 Under the same pillar is INN's Global Freedom Scholars Network, the first-ever global network of incarcerated and formerly incarcerated university students.
-With 16 country chapters, the GFS Network advocates for Education Not Incarceration via myriad chapter activities such as building new prison-university partnerships (Australia, South Africa, Jamaica), advocating for policy change on reintegration and access to higher education in prison (Italy, New Zealand, Chile), scholarship and mentorship support for incarcerated and formerly incarcerated students (Nigeria, Jamaica, Uruguay) and more.
+With 18 country chapters, the GFS Network advocates for Education Not Incarceration via myriad chapter activities such as building new prison-university partnerships (Australia, South Africa, Jamaica), advocating for policy change on reintegration and access to higher education in prison (Italy, New Zealand, Chile), scholarship and mentorship support for incarcerated and formerly incarcerated students (Nigeria, Jamaica, Uruguay) and more.
 In May 2025 GFS staged a historic panel on Education Not Incarceration at the United Nations in Vienna, the first-ever UNODC panel of formerly incarcerated university students and graduates.

+In 2026, Dreisinger became honorary chair of the Movimento Italiano Diritti Detenuti (Italian Prisoners' Rights Movement), a Milan-based nonprofit organization advocating for prisoners' rights.